The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version)

 \subsection{Code-Level Verification}

-\looseness=-1 We prove safety and functional properties of an implementation by reasoning about all possible executions statically, without any runtime checks.
-In this context, the term \emph{safety} expresses that an implementation neither causes runtime exceptions nor undefined behavior.
-In particular, it covers the absence of memory errors, buffer overflows, and data races. \emph{Functional properties} are implementation-specific and express the desired behavior, \eg that a sorting algorithm's result is a sorted permutation of the input.
+We prove \gls{safety} and \glspl{functional-property} of an implementation by reasoning about all possible executions statically, without any runtime checks.
+In this context, the term \emph{\gls{safety}} expresses that an implementation neither causes runtime exceptions nor undefined behavior.
+In particular, it covers the absence of memory errors, buffer overflows, and data races. \emph{\Glspl{functional-property}} are implementation-specific and express the desired behavior, \eg that a sorting algorithm's result is a sorted permutation of the input.

 We perform \emph{modular} verification, \ie we reason about each function in an implementation in isolation.
 To do this, we equip a function with a \emph{specification} that consists of a pre- and postcondition.
 A function's precondition is a logical formula specifying all valid program states in which this function can be called, and a function's postcondition specifies properties that hold for all valid program states after executing the function's body.